Isla Dawn: NXT UK (2018–2022)

-NXT (2022–present)
+The Unholy Union (2022–2025)

 On 15 November episode of NXT, Dawn made her first appearance on the American brand by interfering in the Last Woman Standing match for the NXT Women's Championship, spitting black mist into Alba Fyre's face, then pushing her off a ladder into the announce table, allowing Mandy Rose to retain her title.
 She made her in-ring debut on 6 December episode of NXT by defeating Thea Hail.
-After the match, Dawn was attacked by Fyre and sprayed poison mist into a referee's face that was intended for her.
+After the match, Dawn was attacked by Fyre and sprayed poison mist into a referee's face that was intended for Alba Fyre.
 Four days later, at Deadline, the two had a match where Dawn was victorious.
 On 3 January 2023 episode of NXT, Dawn fought Fyre in an Extreme Resolution match, which she lost.
-On the 13 January episode of NXT Level Up, Dawn defeated Jakara Jackson.
+On 13 January episode of NXT Level Up, Dawn defeated Jakara Jackson.
+On 1 April, at Stand & Deliver, Dawn and Fyre defeated Fallon Henley and Kiana James to win the NXT Women's Tag Team Championship, making it the first title in Dawn's career.